Letter to the Honorable Brian Mast

 THE STATE DEPT. FUNDS UN AGENCIES & NGOs THAT FACILITATE “MIGRATION”

-In response to Bensman’s report of this IOM “operation to hand out cash debit cards to intending and repeat border crossers,” as well as photos of the UN-issued debit cards posted to social media, Texas Rep. Lance Gooden and 11 other House Republican co-sponsors introduced the “No Tax Dollars for the United Nations Immigration Invasion” bill.
+In response to Bensman’s report of this IOM “operation to hand out cash debit cards to intending and repeat border crossers,” as well as photos of the UN-issued debit cards posted to social media, Congressman Lance Gooden (R-Tx) and 11 other House Republican co-sponsors introduced the “No Tax Dollars for the United Nations Immigration Invasion” bill.
 Had it passed in 2022, it would have prohibited the $3.8 billion in contributions in the White House 2022 budget for the IOM, the UN High Commissioner for Refugees (UNHCR) and the UN Relief and Works Agency for Palestine Refugees in the Near East (UNRWA).12

 Congressman Gooden’s bill was reintroduced during the current Congress as H.R.
 552 and was referred to the House Foreign Affairs Committee where it now languishes.13 In a January 2023 press release, Gooden stated: “The UN is using our own tax dollars against us, and U.S. policymakers can no longer stand by while elites in the UN and Davos actively finance an invasion of our sovereign territory.
 Time to cut off funding to these corrupt globalist institutions until respect for our territorial integrity and appreciation for our generosity is restored.”14